heliosdoj/playwright-project/how_to.md

 - CPU: 14 cores / 20 logical processors (threads)
 - RAM: 32GB
 - GPU: NVIDIA T600 Laptop GPU (4GB VRAM)
-- Optimized Workers: 10 (50% of threads for best balance)
+- Optimized Workers: 10 (50% of threads for best balance) (QA team can adjust this to 75% but will get heated laptop)
+- Disk Space: 100GB+ (for browsers and dependencies)
+- Node.js: v20.17.0 (LTS)

+** Recommended for QA team to use 75% of threads (15 workers) for faster test execution** // do not overclock BIOS CPU pinnings.
+** Leverage the power of your machine! including your GPU for faster test execution!!**

 ## Quick Start